 The MOCC believes it is important to attract and retain our executive officers by agreeing to provide certain benefits if the executive officer's employment or service is terminated without cause prior to a change of control.
-In addition, the MOCC believes these benefits are appropriate to compensate these executive officers for agreeing not to work with competitors for a specified period of time following termination of employment, and that compensation enhances the enforceability of these non-compete covenants.
+In addition, the MOCC believes that, in jurisdictions where employee non-compete agreements are permitted or where the benefits are conditioned upon not competing, these benefits are appropriate to compensate the executive officers for not working with competitors for a specified period of time following termination of employment, and that compensation enhances the enforceability of these non-compete covenants.
 The MOCC also believes the Company benefits from obtaining a release of any claims from these former executive officers and the severance payments provide consideration for obtaining the release.

-Our equity awards for executive officers and certain key managers provide for accelerated vesting or lapse of restrictions upon a change of control.
+Our equity awards for our NEOs provide for accelerated vesting or lapse of restrictions upon a change of control.
 The MOCC believes that acceleration upon a change of control is appropriate to minimize the risk that executive officers might favor a transaction based on the likely impact on the executive officers' equity awards, to increase the likelihood that the employees will remain with us after becoming aware of a pending or threatened change of control, and due to the increased likelihood that employees may be terminated by a successor through no fault of their own.

-Hedging and Pledging
+Prohibition on Hedging and Pledging